SimonT321/reimagined-waddle/rules.md

 ## How will will communicate difficulties with a task assigned to us

+We've established that if we are having a difficult time individually, then we will talk it through together.
+We will also communicate in github using tags to help see the problem.

 ## How we will back up each other to ensure that deadlines are not missed